systemetric/robocon-website/docs/README.md

 ![Game logo](/images/2025/logo-with-sponsors.png)
 Once you've done that, you'll need to turn your robot on.

 To begin, get familiar with the kit provided.
-It includes : <!--StartFragment-->
+It includes:

 | C﻿ount | P﻿arts                     |
 | ------ | -------------------------- |